 Relationship rumors started swirling when Orlando Bloom and Katy Perry were spotted chatting and sharing a drink at the Golden Globes in January 2016.
 The two seemingly broke up in 2017, and their reps released a statement to People saying "Orlando and Katy are taking respectful, loving space at this time."
 However, in the summer of that year, and in 2018, photos of the two together on multiple occasions started up rumors about whether the couple is giving a second go at dating each other.

 Singer Avril Lavigne and Nickelback's Chad Kroeger married on July 1, 2013, at the medieval Chateau de la Napoule in Mandelieu, France, after becoming engaged in August 2012.
 Lavigne announced on Sept.
 2 that the couple was separating, but five months later, they resurfaced together at Clive Davis' pre-Grammy party on Sunday, Feb.
 14, 2016, and then again the following day at the Grammy Awards.

 Jason Statham and Rosie Huntington-Whiteley

-Model Rosie Huntington-Whiteley and actor Jason Statham ("Fast & Furious" and "Expendables"), who have been dating since 2010, are engaged.
-The couple's rep confirmed the news to People magazine after Huntington-Whiteley walked the 73rd annual Golden Globes red carpet on Sunday, Jan.
-10, 2016 wearing a Neil Lane ring.
-The couple welcomed a baby boy on June 24, 2017.
+Actor Jason Statham, known for films like "Fast & Furious" and "Expendables," and model Rosie Huntington-Whiteley have been dating since 2010, and are engaged.
+The couple's rep confirmed the news to People magazine after Huntington-Whiteley walked the 73rd annual Golden Globes red carpet on Jan.
+10, 2016, wearing a Neil Lane ring.
+The couple welcomed their son, Jack, on June 24, 2017.

 Supermodel Gisele Bundchen and New England Patriots quarterback Tom Brady married in February 2009 and have two children, Benjamin and Vivian.